TheScientistCoco/Deep_RL_ND_Project2/REPORT.md

 ## Learning Algorithm

+### Deep Deterministic Policy Gradient (DDPG)
+This project implements an off-policy method called **Deep Deterministic Policy Gradient**, the details can be found in [this paper](https://arxiv.org/pdf/1509.02971.pdf), written by researchers at Google Deepmind.
+The DDPG algorithm belongs to the actor-critic methods, that use deep function approximators to learn policies in high-dimensional, continuous action spaces.

+### Actor-Critic Method (model.py)
+Actor-critic methods leverage the strengths of both policy-based and value-based methods.
+Using a policy-based approach, the agent (actor) learns how to act by directly estimating the optimal policy and maximizing reward through gradient ascent.
+Meanwhile, employing a value-based approach, the agent (critic) learns how to estimate the value (i.e., the future cumulative reward) of different state-action pairs.
+Actor-critic methods combine these two approaches in order to accelerate the learning process.
+Actor-critic agents are also more stable than value-based agents, while requiring fewer training samples than policy-based agents.

 ### Deep Q-Networks

 This project implemented a value-based method called [Deep Q-Networks](https://en.wikipedia.org/wiki/Q-learning).
 A DQN, or Deep Q-Network, represents the action-value function in a Q-Learning framework as a neural network.